 A deeply romantic cocktail made with grapefruit-infused gin, Lillet Rouge and Lambrusco.
 Je T’attendrai is inspired by The Umbrellas of Cherbourg.

 Je T’attendrai is the third recipe in my Oscar-Worthy Cocktails Series in which I’ve married my love of classic film with my love of alcohol.
-If you want something cool to drink during the #Oscars2017, the rest of the series is here: Another Man’s Shoes and Pretty Girl Punch.
+Check out the entire series here.
 Many thanks to Drizly, an alcohol delivery service, for sponsoring today’s post.

 Happy Valentine’s Day!

 I’ve fallen head over heels in love with this luscious, dark, bittersweet cocktail inspired by the most romantic movie ever created.For the love of cocktails, tweet this!Click To Tweet

 But here’s what put Umbrellas of Cherbourg over the top:

 That beautifully heartbreaking scene in the train station.
 With the stunning long shot of a bereft Catherine Deneuve on the platform as her love’s train pulls away.
 And the music swells and you’re totally crying your eyes out.

 The film is a beautiful tribute to young love.
 Fierce and all-consuming and utterly optimistic.
 When Geneviève sings “Je t’attendrai” (I will wait for you) she means it with all her earnest young heart.

 But war tears them apart.

 Their circumstances change.
 They make choices that lead them away from each other.
 How many of us nail the fairy tale ending on the first try?